 A high number of farming fatalities are due to tractor turnovers.
 According to the U.S. Bureau of Labor Statistics (BLS), the ag industry has the highest rate of occupational fatalities, about 32 per 100,000 employed people or eight times the national average.
 Federal officials note that the elimination of overturn fatalities could result in more than $100 million in annual savings.

 There are three types of ROPS frames available -- a two-post frame; a four-post frame and an enclosed ROPS cab.
 There are even foldable ROPS available for those tractors that are housed in smaller spaces.
+The cost runs around $765.
 Many programs have been developed to not only help farmers find ROPS, but also provide rebates to offset some of the cost.

 National Ag Safety Database figures show that the use of ROPS and a seat belt is estimated to be 99 percent effective in preventing death or serious injury in the event of a tractor rollover.

 Makes sense to us.